satheeskumar26/Software-Eng-Projects/credit/README.md

 ## Why This Project?
 This project was part of my Harvard CS50x coursework, designed to strengthen my problem-solving skills, deepen my understanding of algorithms, and enhance my proficiency in C programming.

-This repository includes:
-- `credit.c`: The main program file containing the implementation of the credit card validation logic.
-- Sample input/output examples for testing.

-Feel free to explore the code and reach out with any suggestions or feedback!